- No authorization for travel by any employee shall be granted, and no reimbursement

 - Necessary charges for hotel and airport parking will be allowed.

-for necessary transportation.
+reasonable transfer services will be allowed for necessary transportation.

 - After arrival at destination, necessary taxi fares for traveling between hotels or